Value of advice: when it comes to balancing financial priorities

 As an education member, creating and updating your will is easier than you may think.

-“As part of your estate planning process, be sure to review your investment portfolio with your advisor so that it’s as tax-efficiently set up as possible,” notes Nadeen.
+“As part of your estate planning process, be sure to review your investment portfolio with your advisor so that it’s as tax-efficiently set up as possible,” notes Darryl.
 “Little things such as adding a successor to your TFSA can ensure certain tax-saving strategies are in place to help your beneficiaries keep as much money in their pockets as possible.”

 As for how Joe and Sue ended up divvying up their inheritance pie.

-“The hot tub seemed to be fairly high on the priority list,” laughs Nadeen.
+“The hot tub seemed to be fairly high on the priority list,” laughs Darryl.
 “Although, Joe did eventually agree to curb his annual travel spending goals after our discussions, as he realized they were probably unrealistic from a financial standpoint.
 That’s not to say those goals are totally off the table.
 It just means they may have to change the frequency (of those trips) to every other year, when he and Sue can plan to have a little more saved up.”

 That’s where investments can help to bolster those savings—which also factors in Sue’s goals.

-“Naturally, any earnings Joe and Sue draw from all depend on market fluctuations,” says Nadeen in closing.
+“Naturally, any earnings Joe and Sue draw from all depend on market fluctuations,” says Darryl in closing.
 “For that reason, we came up with a conservative number to aim for in order to maximize their chances for success over the long-term when it comes to achieving their hopes and dreams.
 And ultimately that’s what it’s all about.
 Giving them the freedom to not only dream, but make those dreams a reality.”

 Whether you’re expecting an inheritance or simply want to save up to achieve your own dreams and goals, count on Educators Financial Group every step of the way.